skurpi/secret-santa/README.md

 =====

 **secret-santa** can help you manage a list of secret santa participants by randomly assigning pairings and sending emails.
 It can avoid pairing couples to their significant other, and allows custom email messages to be specified.
 If this is not your first year then it will also make sure that people don't get the same people two years in a row.

 Dependencies
 ------------

-pytz
-pyyaml
+    pip install -r requirements.txt

 Usage
 -----

 Copy config.yml.template to config.yml and enter in the connection details for your outgoing mail server.
 Modify the participants and couples lists and the email message if you wish.

     cd secret-santa/